emabiz/e-works-codecpack/README.md

 GPLv2.
 See LICENSE file

 ## Setup ##
-You can download setup from release section
+You can download setup from github releases menu (not Release source code)

 # Building instructions #